 My work is situated between sculpture and set, visual art and theatre, site and event.
 It is in this liminal terrain that I look for an edge where subjecthood and objecthood become interchangeable.

-My work included on the White Columns' Artist Registry reflects a recent body of work consisting of oversized painting-sculpture portraits, which are informed by victorian lithographed apparel hangers.
-The hangers are sometimes used as display structures for a line of experimental work-wear I launched in 2016, called OUTFIT.
+My work included on the White Columns' Artist Registry reflects a couple recent bodies of work consisting clay and concrete experiments in resistance and displacement, as well as a series of oversized painting-sculpture portraits, which are informed by victorian lithographed apparel hangers.